Fact-checked by the onlinepaydaynews.com editorial team

 How Do You Spot a Predatory Loan Before You Sign?

-The single most reliable warning sign of a predatory loan is an APR that is not disclosed upfront or that exceeds 36% — the ceiling endorsed by the National Consumer Law Center and used by the U.S. military’s Military Lending Act to protect service members.
+The single most reliable warning sign is an APR that is not disclosed upfront or that exceeds 36%, the ceiling endorsed by the National Consumer Law Center and used by the U.S. military’s Military Lending Act to protect service members.
 If a lender quotes only a flat fee or a weekly rate, calculate the APR yourself before proceeding.
+The math is simple: divide the total finance charge by the loan amount, divide by the number of days in the loan term, then multiply by 365.

-Other concrete red flags include being told to sign blank or incomplete documents, pressure to close the same day without review time, and a lender who is not licensed in your state.
-You can verify a lender’s license through your state’s financial regulator — most states publish searchable databases.
+Other concrete red flags: being told to sign blank or incomplete documents, pressure to close the same day without review time, and a lender who cannot produce a state license.
+You can verify a lender’s license through your state’s financial regulator.
 The Nationwide Multistate Licensing System (NMLS) Consumer Access portal allows anyone to verify a lender’s license in under two minutes.

 The Debt Trap Structure